spencerwozniak/spencerwozniak/README.md

   My work is grounded in the conviction that truth is not invented but received, and that technology should serve the human person.

 - **From clinic to code.**
   My background spans clinical care, academic research, and AI systems engineering.
 I’ve worked with patient data, EHR workflows, and real-world operational bottlenecks.
-That experience now shapes how I design technical architectures, integrations, and automation pipelines that reduce administrative load and strengthen organizational mission
+That experience now shapes how I design technical architectures, integrations, and automation pipelines that reduce administrative load and strengthen organizational mission.

 - **Founder & engineer.**
   Today I run a B2B software studio called Serelora, where we custom web applications, automated tools and AI systems to help businesses save time, serve their customers, tell their story, and grow with purpose.